 This is particularly important when it comes to clients with conditions that make it difficult to lose weight, like PCOS or Type 2 diabetes.
 Realistically, they’re going to hire an experienced trainer over someone who doesn’t have this background.

-In terms of experience alongside your core PT qualifications, we’d advise opting for a Level 4 in sports nutrition, as this will allow you to dispense more formal advice to your clients, as well as equip you with a comprehensive understanding of how to effectively fuel the body.
+Alongside your core PT qualifications, we’d advise opting for a Level 4 in Sports Nutrition, as this will allow you to dispense more formal advice to your clients.
+It will also equip you with a comprehensive understanding of how to effectively fuel the body.

 Check out our complete guide on whether personal trainers can give nutrition advice if you’re looking for further information on how this qualification can revolutionise your approach to training clients in your fitness niche.